LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Primalism/Elements/Flame/MinorTalents/ControlledBurn.md

 # Controlled Burn

 *#57: Do not light off big fireballs in small rooms.*
--- 88 Adages for the Adventurous Aetherborn
+-- 88 Axioms for the Adventurous Aetherborn

 ## Incarnate Form
 Use: Any Flame Shaping Action